-We would like to thank our colleagues in the Research Data Centre (FDZ) as well as those in the IT and Information Management division (ITM) of the Institute for Employment Research for their cooperation and support.
-Special thanks go to Patrick Lehnert and Katharina Schmelz for their help in preparing this data report and to Stephan Grießemer for his detailed guidance regarding the data sources.
-Furthermore, we would like to thank Heiko Stüber for his numerous ideas on reorganising the BHP.
-This data report draws as far as possible on the FDZ-Datenreport 04/2012 (Gruhl et al. 2012) on the previous version of the BHP.
-Additionally, individual passages were adopted from IAB-internal data documentations by the ITM division of the IAB.
+We would like to thank our colleagues in the Research Data Centre (FDZ) as well as those in the Data and IT- Management division (DIM) of the Institute for Employment Research for their cooperation and support.
+Special thanks go to Robert Jentzsch and Stephan Grießemer for their detailed guidance regarding the data sources and their assistance in quality checks.
+This data report draws as far as possible on the FDZ-Datenreport 03/2016 (Schmucker et al. 2016) on the previous version of the BHP.
+Additionally, individual passages were adopted from IAB-internal data documentations by the DIM division of the IAB.